dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 ```

 Let's take this back as an example.
 This is a 278 ilvl Lurking Predator's Camouflage with a 20stam 30avoidance enchant.
-The base ilvl (226) along with the name and what stats the item has is being assigned by the id (id=189815).
+<br>The base ilvl (226) along with the name and what stats the item has is being assigned by the id (id=189815).
 The other stuff like ilvl scaling, quality of the item, and other bonuses are being assigned by the bonus id. enchant and gems can be assigned by enchant_id or gem_id.
-The slot in which the item is being put in is determined by the front word.
+<br>The slot in which the item is being put in is determined by the front word.
 In our case "back=".
 If we wanted to work with a ring, we would use "finger1=" or "finger2=" depending on which slot you want the ring to be in.
-The easiest way for you to sim an item that you want is to open Droptimizer, put your character in, and scroll down to whatever item you want click on it.
+<br>The easiest way for you to sim an item that you want is to open Droptimizer, put your character in, and scroll down to whatever item you want click on it.
 This will redirect you to a wowhead page with the item.
 Through the Links option you can select "simulationcraft import string" and then paste it below your other item strings.
 If you wanted to sim another back in topgear with this method, you would have to put a "#" before the item string, otherwise your last back string would overwrite your first one instead of making it a selectable option.

 <div id="proficient">